Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 Ava nodded, and composed her thoughts.

 "I was following Simon and Sean." she said.
 "We’d just spoken to this blogger guy, he’d been poking around that gunfight and some reports of UFOs.
 He said that there was a woman we should try and find, she’d been kidnapped and her mother murdered.
-Gave us a name and some addresses we might try…"
+Gave us a name and some addresses we might try..."

 Darcy picked up her coffee.
 She didn’t drink it, just held it warmly in both hands.

-"...We were on our way back to the car when… it was like time stopped for everything except me.
-The cars stopped moving, Simon and Sean stopped moving… hell, the *air* stopped moving.
-It felt solid, I couldn’t… I was stuck in this little circle and couldn’t get out.
+"...We were on our way back to the car when... it was like time stopped for everything except me.
+The cars stopped moving, Simon and Sean stopped moving... hell, the *air* stopped moving.
+It felt solid, I couldn’t...
+I was stuck in this little circle and couldn’t get out.
 And then Suit Guy was there."

 "Suit Guy?"
 Darcy asked.

 "He was at the airport when we got off the plane.
 Did a pretty good job of acting like an ordinary member of the public, but I saw him watching us.
-He looked like a… a businessman, or something.
-He had a nice suit on, an expensive watch, he had short hair, a mustache, no beard… you know.
+He looked like a... a businessman, or something.
+He had a nice suit on, an expensive watch, he had short hair, a mustache, no beard... you know.
 I figured he was with you guys, maybe."

 "What did he do?"